ohanz/HyperCalc/README.md

 # hypercalc_x

-A Hyper Calculator Project for the everyday hyper with Inbuit Smart Prompts
+A Hyper Calculator Project for the everyday hyper with Inbuilt Smart Prompts

 ## Getting Started